Kate Wells has over 40 years in studio practice, exhibiting, teaching, making embroideries and drawings.

 It's about balancing space and light, an engagement with nature through drawings and collages on paper and embroidery.

-SKETCHBOOKS form the core of observation with notes made at exhibitions, drawings on journeys, concerts and on walks across fields and shorelines.
+Sketchbooks form the core of observation with notes made at exhibitions, drawings on journeys, during concerts and on walks across fields and shorelines.
 In the studio, these are revisited and developed allowing the work to evolve and take on new dimensions.
-Through sampling themes come together to develop collections and groups of related works.
+Through sampling, themes come together to develop collections and groups of related works.

 Kate uses hand and machine embroidery - in particular using the Singer 'Irish' Industrial machine for free machine embroidery.

 Availability of Work

 By commission - please contact the artist directly.
 Studio visits may be arranged.

 PLEASE RESPECT THE ARTIST'S COPYRIGHT AND INTELLECTUAL PROPERTY ON THIS WEBSITE.

 Please contact Kate before downloading and using any images - for any purpose.

 I like to hear from students and groups, requesting information and talks.